univ-ai/welcomenew/_pages/uncourse.md

         </button>
       </div>
       <div class="modal-body">
-        <p>Tableau is a popular visualization and data analysis tool that helps you create interactive plots and presentations.
-Part 1 of this workshop will serve as a launching pad to get you started with your very own dashboards.</p>
+        <p>Tableau is a popular visualization and data analysis tool that helps you create interactive plots and presentations. </p> <p> Part 1 of this workshop will serve as a launching pad to get you started with your very own dashboards.</p>
         <p>Registeration link below will be made active shortly!</p>
         <center><!--<h6>Instructor: Kshitij Parwani</h6>
         <img src="/assets/images/people/KshitijParwani.png" alt="Rahul" style="height:200px;margin-right:15px;">--><br><br>